The best way to begin “prepping” is to just begin.

-Now your panels need to be powerful enough to fully charge the batteries during the daylight hours and even on those over cast days, yet they need to be powerful enough to run what ever you need them to run, and for how ever long you require it (like Laptop, lighting, radio, etc.).
-The inverter likewise has to be able to handle the draw of what ever you are planning on running on it (add up the total power consumption of the devices that will be running on it at the same time, to arrive at this number).
+Now, your panels need to be powerful enough to fully charge the batteries during the daylight hours and even on those over cast days, yet they need to be powerful enough to run what ever you need them to run, and for how ever long you require it (like your laptop, lights, radio, etc.).
+The inverter has to be able to handle the draw of what ever you are planning on running on it (add up the total power consumption of the devices that will be running on it at the same time, to arrive at this number).

-FREE is always better then wasting your money on new fancy MPPT controllers, you do what you have to, correct?
+FREE is always better than wasting your money on new, fancy, MPPT controllers, you do what you have to, correct?
 The idea here is just get started even if that means you have to get by with what you can afford now.
 It is just the modern world that is still desperately trying to tell you, that YOU NEED THE BEST.
 This is corporatism and the death knell of a failing marketing scheme that is still ringing in your ears.
-The illusion was all created by a dying regime, so move on.
+The illusion was created by a dying regime, so move on.
 Forget those people.
-Be smart, critical thinking is the true language of a free people.
+Be smart, critical thinking is the true language of people who are free.

 The simplest idea can also be just to purchase a system online with all of these components already included for emergency power.
 Nevertheless, these portable units are usually small capacity, and limited in how well they can be expanded if at all.
 They are also limited in what they can handle as a load (Power consumption).
 Any system can be purchased online, complete and ready to go mind you.

-For instance the simple solar system I have described, can be used in your home by converting some of the lighting system in your house into LED lighting, the price keeps coming down all the time on these items.
+For instance, the simple solar system I described can be used in your home by converting some of the lighting systems in your house into LED.
+The price keeps coming down all the time on these items.
 The best thing about this idea is bearing in mind that later on you can expand upon it.
 Such as, you might add more batteries to the system or another solar panel.

 Purchasing each thing as you can afford it is the right way to go.
 The only thing that may need upgrading in the future is the charge inverter.
 It needs to handle whatever load is your end goal.
 You can design a system that eventually will run your entire house with what you have right now as a load.
 That is free electricity for life.